mamezou-tech/concourse-k8s-resource/README.md

 ### `out`

-Deploys the watched resources to kubernetes using a plain manifest or Kustomize overlays.
+Deploys the watched resources to kubernetes using plain manifests or Kustomize overlays.
 After deployed, wait for the specified time to complete.

-* **`paths`** - kubernetes manifests path. plain manifests path(e.g. `k8s/deployment.yaml`) or kustomize directory(e.g. `repo/overlays/prod`)
+* **`paths`** - kubernetes manifest paths(array). plain manifests path(e.g. `k8s/deployment.yaml`) or kustomize directory(e.g. `repo/overlays/prod`)
 * `kustomize` - true if deploying by kustomize.
 Default to `false`.
 * `status_check_timeout` - The time(seconds) to wait for deployment to complete.
 Default to 5 minutes.
 * `command_timeout` - The time(seconds) to wait for kubectl apply or delete.
 Default to unlimited(0).